Arnav-Ajay/Dashboards/README.md

 - A **Power BI `.pbix`** file
 - A **PDF export**

-Note: datasets are too git for github, hence skipped.
+Note: datasets are too big for github, hence skipped.

 ---